sysbiolux/IDARE-QuickStart/README.md

 If you are using cy3sbml please select the Base network view (it should have 187 nodes and 380 edges).

 #### 1.4 Changing to the IDARE Visual Style
 From the 'Style' tab in the 'Control Panel' select the 'IDARE Visual Style' and apply it to the network.
+Note, that the IDARE images cannot be removed from this style.
+If you want to use the images with another style, you can add and remove them by right-clicking in the display area, and select Apps->Add/Remove IDARE Images

 #### 1.5 Adding SBML Annotations and Gene Nodes
 Right click on some empty space in the network view.